 Japanese sencha is one of the most important and popular green teas in the world.
-If offers a great insight into the world of green teas, can be brewed to fit everyone’s taste and provides a whole range of benefits.
+If offers a great insight into the world of green teas, it can be brewed to fit everyone’s taste and provides a whole range of benefits.

 Although many teas use sencha tea as a base for creating delicious flavors, that sencha is usually different from the greener and more refreshing Japanese type.
 Sencha is a perfect summer tea because it’s light, refreshing, and great for instant cooling.
 It makes a perfect cup of iced tea too.

 Learn how Japanese sencha is made, which cultivar is the most popular, what are the benefits and how to brew it for the best taste.

 Japanese Sencha Green Tea FAQ